What is a Window Fan?

 It would be best if your window fan has a cover in front to keep from having your hands injured when the fan is in use.
 It will also be good to have horizontal blades at the back of your window fan that you can shut-close when the fan is not in use to protect your fan motor from getting wet.

 Make sure that your window fan fits exactly on the size of your window to maximize fan use.
-Otherwise, the ability of your fan to suck out hot air (in case of an exhaust) or pull in cold air (in case of a regular window fan)
+Otherwise, the ability of your fan to suck out hot air (in case of an exhaust) or pull in cold air (in case of a regular window fan) will be compromised.

 Again, since you would expect your window fan to be in operation for extended periods of time, material parts of the fan that heat up fast should be checked.
 Nowadays, most blade fans are made of plastic.
 So choose one that is made of sturdy, high grade plastic.